What We Offer

 Fully Funded Perinatal Education, Events & Resources – Supporting Families Nationwide

-This initiative was created to provide support, connection, and aroha for whānau, ensuring that parents across New Zealand continue to have access to essential perinatal education.
-Thanks to funding from the Wright Family Foundation, we are responding to the closure of Parents Centre Aotearoa by supporting communities directly impacted.
+This initiative was created to provide support, connection, and education for whānau, ensuring that parents across New Zealand continue to have free access to essential perinatal education.
+We are responding to the closure of Parents Centre Aotearoa by supporting communities directly impacted, which is fully funded by the Wright Family Foundation.

-We know the critical role educators play in empowering whānau, and we want to make this process as simple as possible for you, so you can focus on what matters most, supporting parents and caregivers during the first 1,000 days of parenthood.
+We know the critical role educators play in empowering whānau, and we want to make this process as simple as possible for you, so you can focus on what matters most, supporting parents, caregivers and their support system during the first 1,000 days of parenthood.

 Why Join Us?